p-lr/TrekMe/Readme.md

 The number of tiles that will be downloaded depends on your choice of minimum and maximum levels.
 The lower the minimum zoom, and the higher the maximum zoom, the greater is number of tiles.
 This is indicated by the "number of transactions".
-Downloading thousands of transactions may take hours.. so choose carefully your area and your levels to only download the tiles you actually need.
+Downloading thousands of transactions may take hours.. so choose carefully your area and levels to only download the tiles you actually need.

 Finally, press the download button.
 A download service is launched and you get a notification.
 From the notification center of your Android device, you can either: